LoopKit/loopdocs/docs/browser/bb-errors.md

 !!! important "Certificate is missing"
     If you get this build error message: `No code signing identity found and can not create a new one because you enabled`, you do not have certificates needed to run the build.

+    If you have more than one Distribution Certificate, you may need to delete the oldest one using these instructions: [Revoke Extra Distribution Certificate](bb-errors.md#revoke-extra-distribution-certificate){: target="_blank" }.

     * With `Loop 3.6.0` and newer, this should not happen.
 Make sure you [Add Variable](prepare-fork.md#add-variable){: target="_blank" } to automatically renew certificates.